ccxt/ccxt/wiki/Manual.md

 ## Ledger

-The ledger is simply the history of changes, actions done by the user or operations that altered the user's balance in any way, that is, the history of movements of all funds from/to all accounts of the user which includes
+The ledger is the history of changes, i.e. operations that altered the user's balance in any way.
+This history of movements of funds from/to all accounts of the user includes:

 - deposits and withdrawals (funding)
 - amounts incoming and outcoming in result of a trade or an order
 - trading fees
-- transfers between accounts
+- transfers between accounts, including staking and unstaking
-- rebates, cashbacks and other types of events that are subject to accounting.
+- rewards, rebates, cashbacks and other types of events that are subject to accounting.

-Data on ledger entries can be retrieved using
+Ledger entry data can be retrieved using:

 - `fetchLedgerEntry ()` for a ledger entry
 - `fetchLedger ( code )` for multiple ledger entries of the same currency
-- `fetchLedger ()` for all ledger entries

 ```javascript
 fetchLedgerEntry (id, code = undefined, params = {})